DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Although their bodies have an organ that can produce magic power, they have no means to release it.
 Therefore they cannot use magic.
-In this regard foreign gods are similar to humans.
+In this regard sidhes are similar to humans.
 Due to that, they created magic tools to assist themselves in manipulating magic powers.

-"Magic tool is what did start foreign gods.
+"Magic tool is what did start sidhes.
 There is nothing to be ashamed about the magic tool, instead we shouldst be proud of it!
 Forgetting that, and being joyous about using magic without assistance of magic tool.
-Is that not a true disgrace to the foreign gods!"
+Is that not a true disgrace to the sidhes!"

 [Silence.]